|

 Code-39 Bar Code Generation Guide in Java class, J2EE, Jasper Reports, iReport & Eclipse BIRT

-- Compatible with the latest Code-39 ISO specification [ISO/IEC 16388 (Second edition 2007-05-15)]
+• Compatible with the latest Code 39 ISO specification [ISO/IEC 16388 (Second edition 2007-05-15)]

-- Generate Code-39 in Eclipse BIRT
+• Generate Code 39 barcode in Eclipse BIRT

-- Mature Java Barcode Generator library since 2003
+• Professional Java Barcode Generator library since 2003

-1. Java Code-39 Barcode Introduction
+Java Code-39 Barcode Introduction

-39, USS 39, Code 3/9, Code 3 of 9, USD-3, LOGMARS, Alpha39, Code 39 Extended,
+Code-39 is also known as ANSI/AIM Code 39, ANSI/AIM Code 39, Uniform Symbology Specification Code 39, USS Code 39, USS 39, Code 3/9, Code 3 of 9, USD-3, LOGMARS, Alpha39, Code 39 Extended, and Code 39 Full ASCII.

-Compatibility: Barcode for Java library is compatible with the latest Code-39 ISO specification [ISO/IEC 16388 (Second edition 2007-05-15)]
+Compatibility: Barcode for Java library is compatible with the latest Code-39 ISO specification [ISO/IEC 16388 (Second edition 2007-05-15)].

 Code 39, the first alpha-numeric symbology to be developed, is still widely used-especially in non-retail environments.
 It is the standard bar code used by the United States Department of Defense, and is also used by the Health Industry Bar Code Council (HIBCC).